 A simple way to figure out whether the debt that’s being collected is past the statue limitations:

 Step one: Find out the date of last activity.
 This would be the date you last paid on the account or when you first got a letter in the mail demanding payment for any debt because of your delinquency.

 Step two: Look at the table below and find the statute of limitations for your state.
-Subtract the current year from the year of the last activity on the credit account and compare the result to the number of years your state allows a creditor to collect debt.
+Subtract the current year from the year of the last activity on the credit account and compare the result to the number of years your state allows a creditor to collect a debt.
 If the number of years on the statute of limitations is smaller than the current year minus the year of last activity, you should be in the clear.

-If the number is greater than five, I know whoever is trying to collect the debt has a legal right to pursue me.
-However, if the statute of limitations is less than five years, I can tell the collection agency to go jump in a lake because I don’t legally have to pay the debt.
+If the number is greater than five, you know whoever is trying to collect the debt has a legal right to pursue me.
+However, if the statute of limitations is less than five years, you can tell the collection agency to go jump in a lake because you don’t legally have to pay the debt.

 After this date, you are “safe” from being sued over the debt because you have what is known as an absolute defense.
 You will not automatically win the lawsuit if you do not present this defense, however.
 You still have to go to court and raise the defense in order to prevent a judgment against you.

 Should I Make a Partial Payment?